Referendums in Canada: Quebec

 As well, the 1992 country-wide referendum on the Charlottetown Accord was organized by the DGEQ in Quebec, while Elections Canada organized it in the rest of Canada.

 Proposed referendums

-In 2021, the Quebec government cancelled a electoral reform referendum.
+In 2021, the Quebec government cancelled an electoral reform referendum.

 In 2022, the Quebec Premier François Legault raised the idea of holding a referendum on getting more immigration powers from federal government.
-In 2024, Quebec Premier François Legault repeated his threat that Quebec might hold a referendum on immigration powers if Prime Minister Justin Trudeau does not give the province more control ovrr immigration.
+In 2024, Quebec Premier François Legault repeated his threat that Quebec might hold a referendum on immigration powers if Prime Minister Justin Trudeau does not give the province more control over immigration.

 Saskatchewan

 Saskatchewan held a referendum on prohibition in 1915 in which a majority voted in favour.
 It also held a plebiscite on inter-provincial trade in liquor in 1920.
 It conducted a referendum on prohibition on July 16, 1923.
 This time a majority voted to replace prohibition with government-run liquor stores.

 Yukon

 These referendums were held in Yukon.